 Curbside recycling was implemented for residents in the City of Lafayette in 1988.
 Two years later, in 1990, the Compost Facility operation was begun.

-Residents without curbside recycling may drop off recyclables at the Recycling Foundation at 107 I-G Lane (call 234-0066 for directions).
+Residents without curbside recycling may drop off recyclables at the Republic Services office at 201 Mire Rd in Scott.
 Recycling and composting are geared toward serving Lafayette’s citizenry with services to reduce the amount of waste for landfill disposal in Lafayette Parish, thereby extending the life of expensive but necessary regional landfills, and conserving energy and natural resources in the process.

 The Recycling Section of the Environmental Quality Division also conducts several seasonal projects during the year: (1) The “Trash Bash” annual litter clean up of Lafayette Parish happens in the spring; (2) Our yearly anti-litter poster contest- the early part of each new year, 4th through 6th graders in Lafayette Parish Schools are encouraged to design an anti-litter poster; and (3) Chemical day service- in the spring and fall Lafayette Parish residents can drop off chemicals at a designated site.